-Promoting social behavior with oxytocin in high-functioning autism spectrum disorders
+Promoting social or with oxytocin in high-functioning autism spectrum disorders

 Elissar Andaria, Jean-René Duhamela, Tiziana Zallab, Evelyn Herbrechtb, Marion Leboyerb, and Angela Sirigua,1

 PNAS February 2010

 - Author Affiliations: (a) Centre de Neuroscience Cognitive, Unité Mixte de Recherche 5229, Centre National de la Recherche Scientifique, 69675 Bron, France; and (b) Institut National de la Santé et de la Recherche Médicale U 841, Department of Psychiatry, Hôpital Chenevier-Mondor, 94000 Créteil, France

 Edited by Leslie G. Ungerleider, National Institute of Mental Health, Bethesda, MD, and approved January 7, 2010 (received for review September 8, 2009)